Login

 The flight from Shanghai is not a direct flight but stops at Xi’an.
 While a flight from Shanghai takes approximately 7 hours and 55 minutes, and a two-hour transit in Xi’an

 The train route from Shanghai to Lhasa is the second longest, covering a distance of 4,373 kilometres in 46-47 hours.
-The train departs from Shanghai every night and reaches Lhasa before noon on the third day.
+Tibet Train from Shanghai departs every night and reaches Lhasa before noon on the third day.
 The train offers soft and hard sleeper bunks, costing around US$ 118 per person.

 The flights from Beijing to Lhasa are available twice a day, with a flight duration of around 4 hours and 30 minutes.